abd3lraouf/server-config/README.md

 ## Features

+The script is organized into two main categories with an interactive menu system:

+### Base Configuration
 - 🚀 **Interactive Menu System** - Choose which components to install
 - 🎨 **Powerlevel10k Theme** - Beautiful and fast Zsh theme
 - 🔌 **Essential Plugins** - Auto-suggestions, syntax highlighting, and completions